-The Trusted Network Connect Sub Group (TNC-SG) is defining an open solution architecture that enables network operators to enforce policies regarding the security state of endpoints in order to determine whether to grant access to a requested network infrastructure.
+The Trusted Network Connect Work Group (TNC-WG) has defined an open solution architecture that enables network operators to enforce policies regarding the security state of endpoints in order to determine whether to grant access to a requested network infrastructure.
 This security assessment of each endpoint is performed using a set of asserted integrity measurements covering aspects of the operational environment of the endpoint.
 Part of the TNC architecture is IF-IMC, a standard interface between Integrity Measurement Collectors and the TNC Client.
 This document defines and specifies IF-IMC.